-According to the FDA, “Stelfonta works by activating a protein that spreads throughout the treated tumor, which disintegrates tumor cells.”
-Stelfonta can only be used for mast cell tumors on the surface of the skin or those that are under the skin but located below the dog’s elbow or hock.
-These limitations are in place because it can form a wound at the tumor’s site and cause tissue sloughing.
+According to the FDA, "Stelfonta works by activating a protein that spreads throughout the treated tumor, which disintegrates tumor cells."
+Stelfonta can only be used for mast cell tumors on the surface of the skin or those that are under the skin but located below the dog's elbow or hock.
+These limitations are in place because the injection can form a wound at the tumor's site and cause tissue sloughing.
 This treatment had a 75-percent success rate in clinical trials.

 Other Treatment Options

 Your veterinarian may also prescribe medications to address some of the secondary effects of mast cell tumors.
 These include prednisone, antihistamines (such as diphenhydramine), and antacids.

 If your dog is unable to undergo surgery or other treatment options, palliative care is an option to keep her comfortable.
 This usually consists of antihistamines to counteract the effects of degranulation of the mast cells and pain medications.
 This will not slow the progression of cancer but can keep your dog feeling good and enjoying her life.

 What to Do if a Dog's Mast Cell Tumor Bursts